zack1morgan/explorer/README.md

 # Debugging

 Open the console in developer tools, and view the explorer.js script, setting a breakpoint at the end of the render function.
-Run the code and compare the plugin computed total resources form the total resource cards displayed in game at each render update.
+Play a game against bots, run the code and compare the plugin computed total resources form the total resource cards displayed in game at each render update.

 There still is a bug when parsing messages.
 To debug this plugin properly you would need to extract the resource card counts from the game, and then compare with the plugin computed resources